- Thoughtful code reviews: as practiced at Gitlab

 Code reviews are a most excellent opportunity to share experience about a program or the way a team thinks about work!
-The goal is help the author grow if you can, to spot things that could bite you … it is most certainly NOT to nitpick!
+The goal is to share context, and potentially relevant personal experience with the author about a problem / solution, and to spot things that could bite you.
+Nitpicking is not helpful!

 - Does it work? 😆

 - Is it designed well?